Skip to main content

 Henry is a chartered certified accountant and is a director of HLG Associates (EK) Limited.

-Henry is a fellow member of the Chartered Association of Certified Accountants.
-Henry has operated at Director level, within industry, over the last 20 years.
+A fellow member of the Chartered Association of Certified Accountants, Henry has operated within industry, over the last 20 years.

 Trustee